 Known as the Pearl of the Adriatic, Dubrovnik is one of the most striking places to see and has long ranked as one of the top Croatian vacation spots.

-The walled Old City of Dubrovnik, that is perfectly perched above the sea, is a UNESCO World Heritage Site and wildly popular with fans of the Game of Thrones series.
+The walled Old City of Dubrovnik, that is perfectly perched above the sea, is a UNESCO World Heritage Site and wildly popular for the Game of Thrones series.
 Further reading: Best Things To Do in Dubrovnik.

 Split

-One of the best places in Croatia for vacation, Split is simultaneously historic and modern.
+One of the best places in Croatia for vacation, Split is simultaneously historic, modern and unique!

 Seeing Diocletian’s Palace and the Split Old Town are highlights, but you should make time to relax on the Riva seafront promenade at one of the many cafes.